 Caucasian

-Dubbed the “outlaw” of country music, Cash experienced a dramatic transformation in the late 1960s.
-He later enhanced his legacy further by embracing activism, advocating for social causes both in and outside the music world.
-His diverse musical repertoire earned him multiple Grammys and Country Music Association Awards, cementing his illustrious career.
+Known as the "outlaw" of country music, Cash underwent a remarkable transformation during the late 1960s.
+He amplified his legacy not just through his music, but by championing social causes and becoming an advocate for those in need.
+His wide-ranging repertoire earned him numerous Grammy Awards and Country Music Association honors, solidifying his legendary status.

-In the later stages of his career, Cash’s songs frequently explored themes of sorrow, redemption, and moral struggle.
-With over 90 million records sold worldwide, his enduring influence continues to inspire musicians and fans alike.
+In the later years of his career, Cash's music delved deeply into themes of pain, redemption, and the complexities of human nature.
+Having sold over 90 million records worldwide, Johnny Cash's influence continues to resonate with musicians and fans across generations.

 Recommended: